CRS Calculator

 Know more about our CRS Calculator

 Our CRs calculator is very easy and free-to-use calculator that you can use to calculate your CRS score or Express Entry ranking if you are interested in moving to Canada for Permanent residency (PR).
-Our CRS calculator considers some factors to calculate your CRS score, which are your age, education, work experience, language skills and other factors.
+Our CRS calculator considers some factors to calculate your Canada CRS Points, which are your age, education, work experience, language skills and other factors.
 The IRCC holds draws regularly, and the cut-off scores of these draws change regularly.

 This CRS calculator calculates your Express Entry score and also assesses you to check whether you are eligible for the CRS draw latest.
 Our tool also shows you a points breakdown of each factor’s points so that you can understand which areas of your Express Entry profile can be improved and get a chance to receive an Invitation to Apply (ITA).
 Our CRS calculator also shows the previous draws’ results to get an idea of how many points will be needed for getting selected in next draw.